korlibs-archive/korio/README.md

 Korio provides a router class for creating web applications that uses Korio's HttpServer so works everywhere.

+### Static File Serving

+Korio allows to serve VfsFiles directly using HttpServer supporting mime types, Last-Modified, ETag and Range.
+There is in the works a refactor in the system that internally uses MappedByteBuffer with zero copy overhead to transfer from local files into sockets transparently using Korio async streams and VfsFile at the JVM level, and equivalent methods in other targets.

+### Cookies and Sessions

+Korio supports cookies and sessions as extensions for its HttpServer.

+### Korte integration

+Korio has a tightly integration with [Korte](https://github.com/korlibs/korte), a hybrid template engine compatible with both twig and liquid (jekyll) in a asynchronous fashion.
+Prepared to support chunked serving to reduce memory requirements per request.

 ### OAuth

 Korio includes an oauth client + Google and Facebook oauth implementation for logins.